 The duration of the game will depend on the age of the children.
 Older children will more than likely have two halves.
-Younger children often play four quarters.
+Younger children often times play four quarters.
 Your league will determine whether quarters or halves are played and how long each will be.
-Refer to the Small Sided Soccer Rules for more information.